michalokulski/vcredist-aio/README.md

 ---

-## Why NSIS Over ps2exe?

-Previous versions of this project used **ps2exe** to create self-extracting executables.
-While functional, ps2exe has significant drawbacks:

-### Problems with ps2exe:
-- ❌ High false positive rate with antivirus software
-- ❌ Looks like malware to heuristic scanners
-- ❌ No digital signature support
-- ❌ Poor compression
-- ❌ Not trusted by enterprise environments

-### Benefits of NSIS:
-- ✅ Industry-standard installer (used by Firefox, VLC, 7-Zip)
-- ✅ Trusted by Windows Defender and all major AV vendors
-- ✅ Supports digital code signing
-- ✅ Professional installer UI
-- ✅ Excellent LZMA compression
-- ✅ Enterprise-friendly

-**Result**: The NSIS installer is typically **smaller** and has **zero false positives** compared to ps2exe.

----

 ## Automation (GitHub Actions)

 - **`check-updates.yml`**: Runs on schedule, checks Winget for package updates, updates `packages.json`, and creates update branches